ipython-contrib/jupyter_contrib_nbextensions/README.md

  * `--debug`, for more-verbose output

-In addition, two further option flags are provided to perform either only the config-editing perations, or only the file-copy operations:
+In addition, two further option flags are provided to perform either only the config-editing operations, or only the file-copy operations:

  * `--only-files` to install nbextension files without editing any config files
  * `--only-config` to edit the config files without copying/symlinking any